Chairperson: Robert L. Masson, Ph.D.

 - This major does not meet Wisconsin State DPI requirements for state certification for teaching.

-The minor in theology consists of six courses (18 credit hours); two of these courses may be lower-division, four courses must be upper-division.
+The minor in theology and religion consists of six theology courses (18 credit hours); two of these courses may be lower-division, four courses must be upper-division.

 THEO 1001.
 Introduction to Theology.
 3 cr. hrs.